Ueva/BaRL-SimpleOptions/README.md

 ## How to Install

-Download the repository and, in the root directory, run the command `pip install .`
+The easiest way to install this package is to simply run `pip install barl-simpleoptions`.

-Support for installing via `pip` is planned.
+If you want to install from source, download the repository and, in the root directory, run the command `pip install .`

 ## How to Use This Code